jasonwadsworth/AWS-CrossAccount-CrossRegion-Pipeline/Readme.md

 ---
 ## Developer Account

-If you want to support replication to developer accounts, there are a few things you'll need to do.
+If you want to support replication to developer accounts, there are a few additional things you'll need to do.

 First, you need to have organizations configured and have all of your developer accounts in the same organization.